littlebizzy/slickstack/readme.md

 ## Installation

 Because it’s written purely in [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) (Unix shell), SlickStack [SS] has no dependencies and works on any Ubuntu Linux machine.
-Unlike heavier provisioning tools like EasyEngine or Ansible, there is no third party languages required such as Python, meaning a lighter and simpler approach to launching WordPress servers.
+Unlike heavier provisioning tools like EasyEngine or Ansible, there are no third party languages required such as Python, meaning a lighter and simpler approach to launching WordPress servers.

+*Note: future versions of SlickStack [SS] will have an interactive installation.*

 1. Create the `/var/www/` directory: